 If any updates are available, they will be downloaded in the background and installed as soon as you restart your PC.
 Once your PC restarts, check if the problem is still there.

-Windows Defender is a core component of Windows 10, and if you can’t perform a quick scan, the issue might be file corruption.
+Windows Defender is a core component of Windows 10 and Windows 11, and if you can’t perform a quick scan, the issue might be file corruption.
 Your system files can get corrupted, and that will cause this issue to appear.

 However, you might be able to fix file corruption issues by performing SFC and DISM scans.
 To do that, follow these steps: